Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Auto Loader** is when you have data landing in cloud storage continuously or in upredictable intervals.
-Instead of scheduling periodic scans of the entiredirectofy, Auto Loader will automatically pick up an process just the new data as it arrives, making the ingestion mprocess more timely and cost-effective.
+Instead of scheduling periodic scans of the entiredirectofy, Auto Loader will automatically pick up an process just the new data as it arrives, making the ingestion process more timely and cost-effective.

 **DLT** Delta Live Tables in Databricks provide structured streaming capabilities, which allow data to be continuosly ingested, processed and written to Delta tables.